 The Young Friends of the Historical Society of Pennsylvania is a group of young adults between the ages of 21 and 45 who share a common appreciation for history.
 Through a variety of social and educational events, the Young Friends make history fun and relevant in today’s world.
 To join the Young Friends mailing list, e-mail your contact information to Bethany Chisholm at firstname.lastname@example.org

 - Enjoy access to historic documents and records

 - Meet new friends who share your interests

-- Support the Historical Society of Pennsylvania through raising funds for the Adopt a Collection program (for more information see below)
+- Support the Historical Society of Pennsylvania through fund raising for the Adopt-a-Collection program (more information below)

 Making a Difference: The Adopt-a-Collection Program